lvgl/lvgl/docs/overview/style-props.rst

 transform_pivot_x
 ~~~~~~~~~~~~~~~~~

-Set the pivot point’s X coordinate for transformations.
+Set the pivot point's X coordinate for transformations.
 Relative to the
-object’s top left corner’
+object's top left corner'

 .. raw:: html